GSA/fedramp-automation/src/validations/constraints/README.md

 # 1. About OSCAL CLI
-OSCAL CLI is a Java-based tool for validating FedRAMP OSCAL artifacts (SSP, SAP, SAR, and POA\&M).
+OSCAL CLI is a Java-based tool for validating FedRAMP OSCAL documents.
 It ensures that your OSCAL content meets FedRAMP OSCAL requirements.

+The tool
+1. Validates your OSCAL content against existing FedRAMP OSCAL constraints.
+2. Identifies areas, where your OSCAL content meets and does not meet FedRAMP OSCAL requirements.
+3. Produces a SARIF report, containing details about passed and failed OSCAL content.

 For more information about OSCAL CLI, visit [https://github.com/metaschema-framework/oscal-cli](https://github.com/metaschema-framework/oscal-cli).